16 Comments

 How long can I stay in Peru as a tourist

-In general, according to the Peruvian Foreigner Law, tourists can stay in Peru a maximum of 183 days in a 365-day period; so, half a year within a year counted from the first entry.
+In general, according to the old Foreigner Law, Decreto Legislativo 1350, and the new Foreigner Law, Decreto Legislativo 1582, which was published in November 2023, foreign tourists can stay in Peru a maximum of 183 accumulated days in a 365-day period; so, half a year within a year counted from the first entry.

 However, this doesn’t mean you get the full 183 days when you enter the country!

-Based on a publication issued by the Peruvian Ministry of Foreign Affairs (RREE) in 2019, most foreign nationals are only allowed to stay in Peru as a tourist for up to 90 days in a 180-day period for touristic, recreational or health purposes (no contradiction with the foreigner law as two times 90 days in two consecutive 180-day periods correspond to the half year in a year allowed by the foreigner law); a few can stay up to 90 days in a 365-day period and a handful up to 180 days in a 365-day period.
+The general 183 days per year was and still is limited for most foreign tourists by a publication of the Peruvian Ministry of Foreign Affairs (RREE) issued in 2019 and updated occasionally.
+This publication allows most foreign nationals to stay in Peru as a tourist for up to 90 days in a 180-day period for touristic, recreational or health purposes; a few can stay up to 90 days in a 365-day period and a handful up to 180 days in a 365-day period.

-And as it turned out over the past year, Peruvian immigration officers at the international airports and borders follow the RREE rule strictly.
+And as it turned out over the past years, Peruvian immigration officers at the international airports and borders follow the RREE rule strictly.
 Since August 2021, foreign tourists are only given up to (!)
 90 days in a 180-day period when they enter; even those few nationalities who, according to RREE, are allowed to stay longer or who have a “real” tourist visa issued by a Peruvian consulate allowing them the full 183 days only get a max of 90 days.

 How many days did I get when I entered